 Roof flashing is an important component in maintaining your roof and preventing water damage.
 Flashing will sometimes need to be resealed because the seal can wear over time.
 Resealing your roof flashing is easy and you don’t need many tools or materials.

 Step 1 - Safely Get on the Roof

 To seal your roof flashing you first have to get on the roof.
 In order to do so safely, you will need an extension ladder and rubber-soled non-slip shoes.
 Before attempting to get to the roof, you must make sure that the ladder is secure.
 Climbing a ladder and walking on the roof should only be done in shoes that will provide a great deal of friction.
 You don’t want to injure yourself.

 Roof flashing will be found in a number of different locations on your roof.
 While you are up on the roof, you should inspect all of the areas so that you don’t have to return any time soon.

-- Valleys - A valley is comprised of 2 unconnected roof areas.
+Valleys - A valley is comprised of two unconnected roof areas.
 Valley roof flashing acts as a seam protector.

 Step 3 - Gently Lift the Shingles

-Once you have determined that the flashing does indeed need to be sealed, you need to gently lift the shingles that have been laid on top of the flashing so that you can reseal them.
+Once you have determined the flashing does indeed need to be sealed, gently lift the shingles laid on top of the flashing so you can reseal them.
 It is important to take great care in lifting the shingles because you don’t want to cause any damage.

 For areas around the chimney, dormer and pipe vent, you may also need to pipe beads of roof cement in areas that aren’t covered by shingles.
 This should be very easy since you are applying the cement from a caulk gun.